 Before you began making a glass pipe you need to have the right materials to do so.
 There are mainly two different types of glass used.
 Soft glass or soda-lime glass accounts for 90% of manufactured glass.
-It is prepared by melting raw materials, such as sodium carbonate (baking soda), lime, dolomite, silicone dioxide (silica), aluminum oxide, and trace amounts of other fining agents.
+It is prepared by melting raw materials such as, sodium carbonate (baking soda), lime, dolomite, silicone dioxide (silica), aluminum oxide and trace amounts of other fining agents.
 Soft glass is useful for bead making, but does not react well to temperature changes, which can cause cracking.

-but does not react well to temperature changes,
+“Soft glass is used for bead making, but does not react well to temperature changes, which can cause cracking”

 Imported glass pipes are shipped in from China and the Middle-East in a production style operation.
 The quality of the material used in these environments is almost always the cheaper option, which is the soda-lime glass.
 These production style pipes are shipped via cargo with only two holes blown.
 This gives the illusion that the bowl is really an artsy glass bead for a necklace and not a pipe.
 The bowl hole is later drilled out, which compromises the structure of the already weak glass pipe.
 When glass is heated, it causes expansion and contraction.
 The dust and glass chips from the drilling process are left for the un-suspecting buyer to inhale when taking their first hit.

 The local standard for a pipe almost always consists of boro glass.
 With local artists venturing into the world of glass and using the worthy canvas to expand creativity and innovation, you end up with more of a unique, distinctive product.
 Domestic glass is usually cleaned, the holes are always blown versus drilled, and they last much longer.
-Just as certain shops create a nice profit margin for purchasing imported glass, the mark-up on locally made art can be high too.
+Certain shops create a nice profit margin for purchasing imported glass.
+The mark-up on locally made art can be high too.
 It really all depends on the shop.